toshihirohayashi/petimeter/README.md

 ## Output
 - A general assessment file
-- A file with quantitative data for plotting etc.
+- A "details" file with quantitative data for plotting etc.

 The output is in JSON format for easy parsing in most programming languages.